The 2018 version of our Annual Christmas Guide for Climbers.

 10. GSI Outdoors Boulder Flask:

 If all else fails and the climber that you’re trying to get a gift for already has—or wouldn’t want—any of the above items then we’ve got one last idea for you!
-The GSI Boulder flask!
+The Boulder flask from GSI Outdoors!
 It’s lightweight, durable and even has transparent side walls so it’s easy to judge how much of the good stuff is left.
 Now you can’t gift an empty flask so make sure you fill it up with something smooth.
 I would typically recommend a good single malt but I’ve been getting into rum lately so that might be an idea.
 The key here really is a good rum though! — something cheap will just kill the gift.

 Disclaimer: We were supplied with many of the above items for testing but of course this did not influence our decision to include specific items.